 Figure 5.1.1-1.
 Baseline Emergency architecture for a roamed-in UE with S8HR IMS roaming without IMS roaming NNI between the VPLMN and HPLMN.

+The following sub-key issues are identified.
+Solutions may be targeted to specific key issues or solve all the sub-key issues

+5.1.1.2: Key-issue 1a: How to handle UE’s IMS emergency registration

+Since there is no NNI between the P-CSCF in the VPLMN and the I/S-CSCF in the HPLM, it is not possible using the existing TS 23.167[x] and TS 23.228[y] specifications to authenticate the UE in IMS Domain.
+The key issue is how to make the IMS emergency registration successful, eg. authenticate the UE.

+5.1.1.3 Key-issue 1c: How to support PSAP callback

 5.1.2 Architectural Requirements

 Editor's Note: Capture agreements on architectural requirements for solving the key issue.
 This clause may be omitted if deemed unnecessary.